 - Acclimatize for a minimum of 3 plus days in Cusco.
 4 days are even better.
 Make sure that you are rested, and healthy.
-There are a multitude of activities to do in Cusco and the Sacred Valley for kids and families!
+There is a multitude of activities to do in Cusco and the Sacred Valley for kids and families!

 - Consider doing a private trek where it is just you and your guide and trek team.
-This will mean that you can go at your own pace – with plenty of stops for kid’s questions and interest in the world.
-If you are on a group trek, there is a lot less opportunity for going at your own pace and you can be rushed along, which is when kids can feel the pressure.
+This will mean that you can go at your own pace with plenty of stops for kid’s questions and interest in the world.
+If you are on a group trek there is a lot less opportunity for going at your own pace and you can be rushed along, which is when kids can feel the pressure.

 - Let the kids know that it is OK to turn back, because their safety and health is the most important thing in the world.
 This is also the advantage of doing a private trek or ensuring that there are two guides with you.

-- If you are doing an alternative trek, talk to your company about having an Emergency horse/ mule.
+- If you are doing an alternative trek, talk to your company about having an emergency horse/ mule.
 These walk alongside you and can totally save the day on steep sections when little legs are following.
 We’ve seen on many occasions the horse get to the top, and then go back down for the next person that is struggling.
-The ability to have an emergency horse (not available on the Inca Trail) is one of the ‘deciding’ aspects of doing Alternative Trek vs the Inca Trail… Some families have opted to have two Emergency horses so a couple children can ride at the same time.
+The ability to have an emergency horse (not available on the Inca Trail) is one of the ‘deciding’ aspects of doing Alternative Trek vs the Inca Trail.
+Some families have opted to have two emergency horses so a couple of children can ride at the same time.
 All reputable trek agencies will be able to organize this for you.

 - How sensible are your kids?
 Especially on the Inca Trail (but some alternative treks also) the drops are very steep and the path is very narrow.
 The kids need to be old (and wise) enough to understand the need to stay away from the edge without you holding their hand.
 Can they remember to stay away from the edge when you are not there?
-A 8 year old might get distracted, but by the time they are 10 they have a better sense of self preservation!
+A 8-year-old might get distracted, but by the time they are 10 they have a better sense of self-preservation!
 This totally depends on your child.

-- Depending on their age, once children are about 10 years old, they can carry their own backpacks, but remember that even a couple kg at altitude make things more difficult.
+- Depending on their age, once children are about 10 years old, they can carry their own backpacks, but remember that even a couple of kg at altitude make things more difficult.
 Having their own backpack means they can carry their own water bottle, layers of clothing (which you need), rain jacket and snacks.

 - Take snacks that the children like from home, especially in the case of picky eaters, so they can keep their energy up on the trail.

-Trekking the Inca Trail with a Tween or Pre Tween
+Trekking the Inca Trail with a Tween or Pre Tween – Children Trekking In Peru

-- Some agencies say the minimum age is 8, to us that seems too young for the Inca Trail Even the short Inca trail version which doesn’t involve camping is really steep and there are sections where kids would find it hard to clamber up the extremely steep steps. (see photos)
+- Some agencies say the minimum age is 8.
+To us, that seems too young for the Inca Trail.
+Even the short Inca trail version, which doesn’t involve camping, is really steep and there are sections where kids would find it hard to clamber up the extremely steep steps. (see photos)

 - ‘The best age for an ‘average’ child would be their teens – from 13 upwards.